pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Have you found out the reason why it failed?
 * Did you find out why she called?

----

-Ana: Did you find the source of the problem?

-Bob: Yes.
-Do you want to hear what was the problem?

----

 ## ask asked (t) (reg)